EXPLQIT/freesound_scraper/README.md

    pip install requests beautifulsoup4
   ```

-Update this to the directory in which you wish to have the sounds saved to: (the \\ are necessary)
+Update this to the directory in which you wish to have the sounds saved to: (the double backslashes are necessary)
 ```sh
   specific_directory = 'DOWNLOADS\\GO\\HERE'
   ```